 - Privately-Owned Water System—For-profit 4%

-Median Household Income date can be found at: MHI Information
+Median Household Income date can be found at: 2017 MHI Numbers

 Community water systems and non-profit non-community water systems are eligible to apply for DWSRLF funding.
 Projects that protect drinking water quality and public health are eligible for the DWSRLF, including: